 - 1. From the SDMC, examine the service action event log for any open service action events.
-See "Viewing serviceable events by using the IBM Systems Director Management Console" on page 39 for details. - 2.
+See "Viewing serviceable events by using the Systems Director Management Console" on page 28 for - 2.
 Are there any service action events that are open?

 No: If the system attention LED is still on, use the SDMC to turn off the LED.
-See "Activating and deactivating LEDs by using the SDMC."
+See "Activating and deactivating LEDs by using the Systems Director Management Console."
 This ends the procedure.